 They’ve also started offering bicycle and motorbike rentals in some locations.

 Whether you need airport transfers, a Lisbon Card, hop-on hop-off bus tours, food tours, boat trips, private experiences or workshops, Get Your Guide has a whole range of activities and services to choose from.

 The booking system is simple to use and they issue refunds promptly if you cancel within the terms.
-The only thing I dislike is not knowing which tour company is supplying the tour until you’ve paid.
+You can also find out which local tour operator is running the experience and ask questions if you need more info before booking.

 Exclusive reader discount codes for Portugal tours

-Culinary Backstreets offer food-related walking tours in various cities around the world, including Lisbon.
+Culinary Backstreets offer excellent food-related walking tours in various cities around the world, including Lisbon and Porto.